 It’s easy to think that “charge card” is just another way to say “credit card,” but the two actually have very different meanings.
 Charge cards were once widely used, but the market for them has been largely conceded to American Express (Amex).
 Nowadays, consumers mainly turn to credit cards for their spending needs, as the rewards and perks can be very similar.

-In this article, we’ll discuss the major differences between credit and charge cards, and take a close look at three popular cards offered by Amex, as well as some of the top alternatives available with comparable benefits.
+In this article, we’ll discuss the major differences and characteristics of a charge card vs. credit card, and take a close look at three popular cards offered by Amex, as well as some of the top alternatives available with comparable benefits.

 1. Charge Cards Don’t Have Pre-Set Spending Limits